 How Do Keyless Entry Systems Work?

-Locks with a keypad does not have remote management capabilities while a fob access system is operational only from a close distance.
+There are some key differences between these systems.
+For instance, keyless locks with a keypad or pinpad do not have remote management and capabilities, given that you need to be physically at the lock to input the key code.
+Meanwhile, a keyless lock with a fob or smart card access system is operational only from a close distance, and is generally access by tapping the fob or card to the lock.
 For their part, smart locks use a keyed lock, a key card access control system, or a combination of access controls to lock and unlock your property.
 Their distinguishing feature is remote control capabilities where the lock pairs with a key fob or your smartphone.

 Types of Keyless Access Systems

-Wi-Fi systems have unrestricted range.
+On the other hand, Wi-Fi and IP systems like those used by wireless locks for businesses, or smart access control, have unrestricted range given that your network is powerful enough.
 Hence, armed with uninterrupted Internet connection you have access to your door locks anytime and from anywhere.
 Of course, the lock should be connected to your home or office Wi-Fi network to work.

-A mobile access control system enables homeowners to check the system status remotely, manage all setting on the go, get alerts on specific events, as well as to open and close doors from any location using only their smartphone.
+A mobile access control system enables business IT admins and homeowners alike to check the system status remotely, manage all setting on the go, get alerts on specific events, as well as to open and close doors from any location using only their smartphone.

 What Your Keyless Access System Is Made Of